Skip to main content

 build:release --workspace_status_command="${PWD}/workspace_status.sh"

-Rarely, the main branch is red and the BuildCop isn't able to quickly resolve it.
-During this time, a product team believes that the breakage is unrelated to their application and feels strong pressure to ship.
+• The main branch is red and a product team believes that the breakage is unrelated to their application and feels strong pressure to ship.

-• delivery_targets: override the affected targets, and deliver this comma-separated list of targets instead.
+• delivery_targets: Override the affected targets, and deliver this space-separated list of targets instead.

 • workspace: The workspace that the delivery_targets live within.

-In the future we plan a more auditable option for this, where the release engineer can trigger the delivery with a GitHub comment on a commit.
+Aspects plans a more auditable option in the future, where the release engineer can trigger the delivery with a GitHub comment on a commit.

 Deployment

-Deploying the artifacts is out-of-scope from Workflows.
-We assume the existence of some system that promotes releases from one environment to another, for example some clients use https://harness.io/.
+Deploying the artifacts is out-of-scope from Workflows, which assumes the existence of another system that promotes releases from one environment to another.
+For example, some clients use https://harness.io/.

 API Doc

-The exhaustive list of attributes for the delivery task are found at delivery.md.
+You can find the exhaustive list of attributes for the delivery task in the delivery documentation.